 \section{Abstract}

 Deep \ac{RL} agents rely on shortcut learning, preventing them from generalizing to slightly different environments~\cite{delfosse2024hackatariatarilearningenvironments}.
-To address this problem, symbolic method, that use object-centric states, have been developed.
-However, comparing these methods to deep agents is not fair, as these last operate from raw pixel-based states.
+To address this problem, symbolic methods based on object-centric states have been developed.
 In this work, we instantiate the symbolic \ac{SCoBots} framework~\citep{Delfosse2024InterpretableCB}. \ac{SCoBots} decompose \ac{RL} tasks into intermediate, interpretable representations, culminating in action decisions based on a comprehensible set of object-centric relational concepts.
 This architecture aids in demystifying agent decisions.
-By explicitly learning to extract object-centric representations from raw states, object-centric \ac{RL}, and policy distillation via rule extraction, this work places itself within the neurosymbolic AI paradigm, blending the strengths of neural networks with symbolic AI.
-We present the first implementation of an end-to-end trained SCoBot, separately evaluate of its components, on different Atari games.
-The results demonstrate the framework's potential to create interpretable and performing \ac{RL} systems, and pave the way for future research directions in obtaining end-to-end interpretable \ac{RL} agents.
+By explicitly learning to extract object-centric representations from raw states, employing object-centric \ac{RL}, and using policy distillation via rule extraction, this work places itself within the neurosymbolic AI paradigm, blending the strengths of neural networks with symbolic AI.
+We present the first implementation of an end-to-end trained SCoBot, which we apply to different Atari games, and separately evaluate its components.
+The results demonstrate the framework's potential to create interpretable and performant \ac{RL} systems, and pave the way for future research directions in obtaining end-to-end interpretable \ac{RL} agents.